Talimali Band of Apalachee Indians: Petition for federal recognition

 The Talimali Band, The Apalachee Indians of Louisiana, formerly called the Apalachee Indians of Louisiana sent a letter of intent to petition for federal recognition in 1996.
 Gilmer Bennett of Libuse, Louisiana, sent the letter.
 The Talimali Band never submitted a completed petition for federal recognition.

-This group is not to be confused with the Apalachee Indian Tribe in Alexandria, Louisiana, another unrecognized organization claiming Apalachee identity who also submitted a letter of intent to petition for federal recognition in 1996.
+This group is not to be confused with the Apalachee Indian Tribe in Alexandria, Louisiana, another unrecognized organization claiming Apalachee identity who also submitted a letter of intent to petition for federal recognition in 1996, or the Apalachee Indians Talimali Band, another nonprofit organization that is based in Stonewall, Louisiana.

 Status

 The Louisiana Office of Indian Affairs oversees state–tribal relations, and there are 11 state-recognized tribes in Louisiana Four federally recognized tribes are headquartered in Louisiana.
 State and Federal Recognition of Tribes serves as a tool to identify tribal communities that can exist as sovereign entities under the Trust Responsibility and is not a declaration of a tribe's historical legitimacy.

 In 2019, Senator Gerald Long introduced Louisiana Senate Concurrent Resolution 9, titled "Recognizes the Apalachee Indians' Talimali Band as a tribe in the state of Louisiana," which died in committee that same year.

 Regarding the band's attempts to receive state recognition, Louisiana State Senator Louie Bernard stated: "All of us have this lingering thing that we’ve had forever, that anybody that seeks recognition and in this fashion has another motive in mind.
 And we all know what that is.
 But I guess I’m just naive enough to believe that some of these tribes really are not interested in that.
 They are interested solely in having the pride of having been recognized by their state as who they say they are."

-The topic of federal and state recognition is a controversial one among the estimated 400 unrecognized tribes.